 Many business owners realize the need for financial planners or accountants relatively late into the business’s life.
 This is more apparent in smaller businesses, where the payroll is limited to a few employees and the owner is generally in charge of handling finances.

 However, the need for accountants becomes quite obvious when there’s significant paperwork to deal with, and financial activities to take care of on a regular basis.
-Thus, choosing the right accountant becomes important, as they can help you file taxes, become financial advisors, compile financial statements and keep the company’s ‘books’.
+Thus, choosing the right accountant becomes important, as they can help you file taxes, become financial advisers, compile financial statements and keep the company’s ‘books’.

 So how exactly do you find the right financial planners or accountants for your business?
 Not every person with a finance/accounting degree will be the same.
 Every accountant has different specialties, areas of expertise and qualifications.
 Choosing an accountant should not be taken lightly.